How to install OpenVPN Access Server in the cloud

 Install the client software, while keeping the OpenVPN connection page open.
 Follow the instructions in the installation wizard, and allow the application to connect to an untrusted SSL certificate when asked.

 When the installation is complete, the client will automatically connect to the VPN and the login page will update to show the connection details.
 You can close the browser tab without interrupting the VPN, but it can be helpful for disconnecting from the Access Server.

-When logged it, you will be greeted by a list of connection options and a profile download shortcut, click the Yourself (user-locked profile) -link to download your OpenVPN profile.
+When logged in, you will be greeted by a list of connection options and a profile download shortcut, click the Yourself (user-locked profile) link to download your OpenVPN profile.